QuanNguyen-Tri/QuanNguyen-Tri.github.io/_pages/about.md

 I am still in the early stages of my academic journey, where I actively seek opportunities for guidance that allow me to delve deeply into intellectually intriguing and highly impactful researches.
 Currently, my research spans a wide range of topics within the Efficient AI domain, where I focus on enhancing the training efficiency of deep learning models and reducing the inference latency of language models.
 These innovations aim to lower the computational cost of training and inference, making AI systems more accessible and deployable in resource-constrained environments.

 My research experience includes the following areas:

-* Text-to-Image Diffusion Models
-* Diffusion Language Models
-* Non-Autoregressive Transformer
-* State Space Models
+* Foundation Models: Text-to-Image Diffusion Models, Diffusion Language Models, Non-Autoregressive Transformers, State Space Models.

-* Neural Networks Compression
-* Pruning at Initialization
-* Neural Architecture Search
+* Model Pruning & Compression: Pruning at Initialization, Dynamic Sparse Training, Neural Architecture Search.

-* Knowledge Distillation
-* Continual Learning
-* Few-shot Learning
-* Meta Learning
+* Efficient Learning with Limited Resources: Knowledge Distillation, Continual Learning, Few-shot Learning, Meta Learning.

 🗞️ News
 ======